 Anyway, the medical studies are a slog to read through, but I think the takeaway here is that if you follow the diet, Nutrisystem should work do to the calorie restriction and portion control that the plan offers.

-Is Nutrisystem Healthy?
+Nutritional info: Is Nutrisystem Healthy?

-How Quitting / Cancellation Works:
+Know How Cancellation Works:

 Before signing up for Nutrisystem (or any diet) you should know how to quit.
 In this case, by signing up for auto-delivery through the new customer promotion, you are committing to at least 2 months of Nutrisystem.